Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 Olympia, Washington 98504-7460

-(i) When a petition of review of the initial order is made, the taxpayer must submit to the appeals division at the time the petition is filed any evidence or written material relevant to the matter that the party wishes the reviewing officer to consider.
-If the petition for review is made by oral request, the taxpayer must also submit any evidence or written material to the appeals division on the same day that the oral request is made.
+(i) When a petition of review of the initial order is made, the taxpayer must submit to the administrative review and hearings division at the time the petition is filed any evidence or written material relevant to the matter that the party wishes the reviewing officer to consider.
+If the petition for review is made by oral request, the taxpayer must also submit any evidence or written material to the administrative review and hearings division on the same day that the oral request is made.

 (ii) The department may, on its own motion, conduct an administrative review of the initial order as provided for in RCW 34.05.491